ArweaveTeam/docs.arweave.org-info/mining/overview/vdf.md

 1. Add this to your launch config: `enable vdf_server_pull`
 2. Add the team VDF servers to your list of `vdf_server_trusted_peer`s
 {% endhint %}

+The number of SHA256 iterations (aka VDF difficulty) required to compute a single VDF step is continually adjusted by the Arweave network in order to target a 1-second step time.
+You can query the current VDF difficulty by looking at the `nonce_limiter_info.vdf_difficuly` field of the latest Arweave block (i.e. https://arweave.net/block/current).
+As of block height 1798684 the `vdf_difficulty` is 1,107,523 - meaning each VDF step requires 1,107,523 recursive SHA256 hashes.